Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Introduction

-\textsc{SFVS} has also been studied in several graph classes, such as chordal graphs and split graphs. \textsc{SFVS} remains $\NP$-complete even in split graphs~\cite{algorithmicaFominHKPV14}, while \textsc{FVS} in split and chordal graphs are polynomial-time solvable~\cite{iplYannakakisG87}.
-It turns out that \textsc{SFVS in Chordal Graphs} (\textsc{SFVS-C}) and \textsc{SFVS in Split Graphs} (\textsc{SFVS-S}) is a kind of implicit \textsc{$3$-Hitting Set}.
-Its importance stems from the fact that \textsc{$3$-Hitting Set} can be used to recast a wide range of problems, and now it can be solved in time $\mathcal{O}^{*}(2.076^{k})$~\cite{phdWahlstrom07}.
-On the other hand, when we formulate the problem in terms of \textsc{$3$-Hitting Set}, the structural properties of the input graph are lost.
-We believe these structural properties can potentially be exploited to obtain faster algorithms for the original problem.
-However, designing a faster algorithm for \textsc{SFVS-C} seems challenging.
+\textsc{SFVS} has also been studied in several graph classes~\cite{damPapadopoulosT19,algorithmicaPhilipRST19}, such as interval graphs, permutation graphs, chordal graphs, and split graphs. \textsc{SFVS} remains $\NP$-complete even in split graphs~\cite{algorithmicaFominHKPV14}, while \textsc{FVS} in split and chordal graphs are polynomial-time solvable~\cite{iplYannakakisG87}.
+It turns out that both \textsc{SFVS in Chordal Graphs} (\textsc{SFVS-C}) and \textsc{SFVS in Split Graphs} (\textsc{SFVS-S}) can be regarded as implicit \textsc{$3$-Hitting Set}.
+Its importance stems from the fact that \textsc{$3$-Hitting Set} can be used to recast a wide range of problems, and now it can be solved in time $\mathcal{O}^{*}(2.0755^{k})$~\cite{phdWahlstrom07}.
+On the other hand, when we formulate \textsc{SFVS-C} or \textsc{SFVS-S} in terms of \textsc{$3$-Hitting Set}, the structural properties of the input graph are lost.
+We believe these structural properties can potentially be exploited to obtain faster algorithms for the original problems.
+However, designing a faster algorithm for \textsc{SFVS-S} and \textsc{SFVS-C} seems challenging.
 Only recently did Philip et al.~\cite{algorithmicaPhilipRST19} improve the running bound to $\mathcal{O}^{*}(2^{k})$, where they needed to consider many cases of the clique-tree structures of the chordal graphs.
-In some cases, they needed to branch into 7 branches.
+In some cases, they needed to branch into seven branches.
 Note that $2^{k}$ is another barrier frequently considered in algorithm design and analysis.
 Some preliminary brute force algorithms, dynamic programming, and advanced techniques, such as inclusion-exclusion, iterative compression, and subset convolution, always lead to the bound $2^{k}$.
 Breaking the ``$2^{k}$-barrier'' becomes an interesting question for many problems.

+We highlight that \textsc{SFVS-C} and \textsc{SFVS-S} are important since they generalize a natural variation of the maximum independent set problem called \textsc{Prize-Collecting Maximum Independent Set in hypergraphs} (\textsc{PCMIS}).
+In PCMIS, we are given a hypergraph $H$ with $n$ vertices.
+The object is to find a vertex subset $S$ maximizing the size of $S$ minus the number of hyperedges in $H$ that contain at least two vertices from $S$.
+In other words, we may balance the size of the vertex subset against the number of hyperedges on which $S$ violates the independent constraints.
+The prize-collecting version of many important fundamental problems has drawn certain attention recently, such as \textsc{Prize-Collecting Steiner Tree}~\cite{algorithmicaPedrosaR22}, \textsc{Prize-Collecting Network Activation}~\cite{talgFukunaga17}, and \textsc{Prize-Collecting Travelling Salesman} Problem~\cite{stocBlauthN23}.
+To the best of our knowledge, no exact algorithm for \textsc{PCMIS} faster than $\mathcal{O}^{*}(2^{n})$ is known before.